-In addition to reporting the catches of the principal species of tunas and billfishes, the staff has reported the bycatches of other species that are normally discarded.
+In addition to reporting the catches of the principal species of tunas and billfishes, the staff has reported the bycatches of non-target species that are either retained or discarded.
 In this section, data on these bycatches are presented in the context of the effect of the fishery on the ecosystem.
 Unfortunately, while relatively good information is available for the tunas and billfishes, information for the entire fishery is not available.
 The information is comprehensive for large (carrying capacity greater than 363 metric tons) purse seiners that carry observers under the Agreement on the International Dolphin Conservation Program (AIDCP), and information on retained catches is also reported for other purse seiners, pole-and-line vessels, and much of the longline fleet.
 Some information is available on sharks that are retained by parts of the longline fleet.
-Information on bycatches and discards is also available for large purse-seiners, and for some smaller ones.
+Information on retained and discarded non-target species is reported for large purse-seiners, and is available for very few trips of smaller ones.
 There is little information available on the bycatches and discards for other fishing vessels.